rmosolgo/graphql-ruby/guides/testing.md

 post.fields.keys              # => ["id", "title", "body", "author", "comments"]
 ```

-The returned value is an instance of the type class you used to `.define` it (eg, `GraphQL::ObjectType`, `GraphQL::EnumType`, `GraphQL::InputObjectType`).
+The returned value is an instance of the type class you used to `.define` it (eg, {GraphQL::ObjectType}, {GraphQL::EnumType}, {GraphQL::InputObjectType}).

 #### Fields

-You can get a type's fields from the `#fields` hash.
+You can get a type's fields from the `GraphQL::ObjectType#fields` hash.
 For example:

 ```ruby
 post_type = MySchema.types["Post"]